-Work is done on a fee-for-service basis with a graded fee structure.
+Work is done on a fee-for-service basis with a

 Priority use is given to BIDMC researchers and priority use and reduced fees are provided to investigators of the Harvard Digestive Diseases Center (due to the NIH-funded Digestive Diseases Center grant).

 JEOL 1400 (photo, right)

 - High contrast

 - Gatan Orius 11 MegaPixel CCD Cameras for photodocumentation